 The 2017 East Devon Parliamentary Election Result

-The East Devon area has had a Conservative MP for over 150 years, although increasingly that is being challenged.
+The East Devon area has had a Conservative MP for more than 150 years.
+Increasingly that is being challenged.

-I won 21,270 votes, which is more than twice the cumulative votes of all the other candidates (9,806) making me the only credible alternative to a Conservative MP in East Devon.
+I won 21,270 votes, which was more than twice the cumulative votes of all the other challengers (9,806) making me the only credible alternative to a Conservative MP in East Devon.

 Nationally, large political parties are faltering and fracturing and failing to represent people’s views.
 Increasingly, people are turning to Independent alternatives.